The interest in CRM to CMS (Content Management System) integration almost eclipses requests among CRM buyers for CRM to ERP integration.

 Use a CMS’s Database as a CRM Database

-This the case in which CRM functionality has been built on top of a CMS system.
-For example, there are several open source CRM systems are built on top of Drupal.
+This is when CRM functionality has been built on top of a CMS system.
+For example, several open-source CRM systems are built on top of Drupal.
 These include CRM Core and RedHen CRM.

 While this is an option for some to consider, these systems often lack the breadth of functionality of standalone CRM systems.